Campuses

 eCampus

-Since 1963, UAF has been a leader in offering distance courses and programs for students throughout Alaska and the world.
-Currently, eCampus offers more than 450 online courses in 60 disciplines.
-Additionally, eCampus offers full degrees and certificates completely online.
-Internet-based courses let students increase their educational opportunities, further their education and earn their degrees without the constraint of classroom attendance. eCampus courses are academically rigorous, meet during regular semesters and count toward degree and program requirements.
+Since 1963, UAF has been a leader in offering distance courses and programs for students throughout Alaska and the world. eCampus, as part of the Center for Teaching & Learning, offers fully online degrees and certificates and over 500 online courses across 65 disciplines.
+Online courses help students increase their educational opportunities, further their education and earn their degrees without the need for physical classroom attendance. eCampus courses are academically rigorous, meet during regular semesters and count toward degree and program requirements.

 Community Campuses